Hawtori/bubbles/README.md

 # bubbles

-This game is for the Mini Jam 84: bubbles on itch.io.
+This game is for the Mini Jam 84: bubbles on itch.io. \
+Check the game out at: [Bubble Party Rage](https://hawtori.itch.io/bubble-party-rage)

 ***
 ## Contributors: